MalikaIhle/ProvisioningDataCombination/README.md

 this compare the number of chicks calculated to be alive at time of recording, the number of chicks during a visit on the same day as the recording, and the number of chicks given in tblDVDInfo > nothing is matching, but:
 - tblDVDInfo number of chicks is correct for 2004 2005 (Shinichi checked the nest), but death dates are not (indicated as being on the last day seen alive, instead of the day found to be missing)
 - tblDVDInfo number of chicks is estimated after that (from previous nest check) but about correct...

+# R_input

+## .txt

+a few temporary txt files, resulting of temporary queries of teh DB, ultimately, everything will be called directly from the R code to the DB in compilation_provisioning.R

+# R_output

 ### R_RawFeedingVisits